-Maija Harrington, author of the memoir Funny Tails provided this review of former literary agent Mark Malatesta.
+Maija Harrington, author of the memoir Funny Tails (not yet published), provided this review of former literary agent Mark Malatesta.
 Maija worked with Mark to improve her query letter, book proposal, and manuscript, which resulted in literary agency representation with the Marianne Strong Literary Agency.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Maija Harrington.

 Mark Malatesta Review by Maija Harrington

 “Egad, Mark, I just realized that I haven’t thanked you yet for helping me get an agent.
 As you know, I signed with the Marianne Strong Literary Agency.
 I’ve talked to two agents there and they’re good people, they’re excited about my book, and they’re raring to go.
 Your advice really works!
 My agent said my proposal is great.
 I’m having trouble believing this is real!

 During the two-year period before I worked with you, I sent query letters to agents and got nothing back but rejection letters.
 Not a single nibble.
 That was frustrating because I kept getting positive vibes from the people I’d chosen as readers for the manuscript, including people at my retirement community.
 Everybody laughed and thought it was great.
 Then I sent out the query letters and absolutely nothing happened.

 That’s when I started searching for answers online and saw the opportunity to schedule an introductory coaching call with you.
 I postponed doing anything about it for quite a while.
 Then I finally decided I might as well try it because what I was doing wasn’t working.
 That first call with you was so helpful that I then signed up to do more with you.